TeamHackLG/local_manifest/README.md

 ---

-Sync the repo:
+Initialize the environment:

-    repo sync
+    source build/envsetup.sh

+---

+Use this 'repo sync' because it use "Parallel repo sync using ionice and SCHED_BATCH", after initialize of the environment:

+    reposync

 ---